Quynn Red Mountain

 “Welcome to my corner of the world.
-When I was in my mid-20s, I was called to the Shamanic Arts in a profound and logically unexplainable way.
+When I was in my mid-20s, I was called to what I called at the time, the Shamanic Arts, in a profound and logically unexplainable way.
 Through my experiences and research I have been shown how to connect with my Guides and Guardians through Intuition, Creativity and the spirits of Nature.
 I seek to inspire others to learn how to reconnect for themselves so that they feel empowered to be their authentic Self and speak for the Earth and its creatures.
 The methods used are ancient and accessible to anyone.
-Full Circle Shamanism is for those who have made to forget their shamanic lineage.
+Full Circle Animism is for those who have made to forget their animist lineage.
 It is time to remember!”

 QUYNN, ARE YOU A SHAMAN?

 Quynn describes it like this, “I have been called by the spirit world to walk the path of the Shamana.
 It seems to me that passing through initiations is similar to going to medical school.
 A medical student does intense study of the basics of the field, she learns her/his language of healing.
 At some point she graduates from school and her lifetime of training and specialization then begins.
 I have graduated from my spirit world basic training and have been initiated in the ways of my Spirit Guides, and I now practice my craft more deeply and teach what I have learned so far.
 This path is never “learned”, there is always learning to do.”

 Quynn is an ordained Animist Minister with Earth Web Media.
 Have Quynn officiate your Marriage or Ceremony!